WHO declares mpox outbreak in Africa a public health emergency of international concern; first cases of clade Ib mpox detected in US and UK

 A clade Ib outbreak in the eastern part of the country which has been rapidly spreading and reaching neighboring countries which have not previously reported mpox cases.
 The outbreak is affecting both children and adults, and is spreading rapidly among adults through close contact including sexual contact identified within networks of sex workers and their clients.

-At the time of publication, travel-related cases of clade Ib infection have now also been reported in some countries outside of Africa including India, Sweden, Thailand, Germany, and the UK.
+At the time of publication, travel-related cases of clade Ib mpox have now also been reported in some countries outside of Africa including India, Sweden, Thailand, Germany, the US, and the UK.

 The first case of clade Ib mpox detected in the UK was reported on 30 October 2024.
-The UK Health Security Agency (UKHSA) revealed that the case was detected in London, and the person was transferred to the Royal Free Hospital High Consequence Infectious Diseases unit.
 The case had recently traveled to countries in Africa currently experiencing outbreaks of clade Ib mpox.
-Three further cases were detected in household contacts of the first case (as of 6 November 2024).
+Three further cases were detected in household contacts of the first case.
+A fifth case was reported on 29 November 2024 in Leeds.
+The case had recently returned from Uganda, and has no links to the previous four identified cases (who have all recovered).
 Close contacts of the cases are being followed up, and will be tested and vaccinated as needed.
 The wider risk to the UK population remains low.[26]

 It is unclear at this time whether disease caused by the clade Ib variant differs from that of the clade II variant that caused the 2022 global outbreak, or whether current vaccines are effective against the new variant.